Free HTML Editors / Free Web Editors

 Free WYSIWYG Web Editors and Website Builders

-- BlueGriffon
+BlueGriffon

-BlueGriffon is a WYSIWYG web editor created by the author of the Nvu web editor software (as well as the bulk of its derivative, KompoZer 0.7.10).
-Since it uses the modern Firefox web rendering engine, it should be able to handle modern HTML and CSS code correctly unlike the older Nvu and KompoZer 0.7.10 software, allowing you to use such code and see the results displayed accurately in the editor.
+BlueGriffon is a WYSIWYG web editor created by the author of the Nvu web editor software (as well as the bulk of the latter's derivative, KompoZer 0.7.10).
+Since it uses the modern Firefox web rendering engine, it is able to handle modern HTML and CSS code correctly unlike the older Nvu and KompoZer 0.7.10 software, allowing you to use such code and see the results displayed accurately in the editor.
 Besides support for HTML 4, HTML 5, XHTML 1, CSS 3, it also supports SVG, and MathML.
 The editor has a plug-in architecture so you may also be able to find add-ins that extend the functionality of the program.
 Languages supported include English, German, French, Czech, Dutch, Finnish, Hebrew, Italian, Japanese, Korean, both Simplified and Traditional Chinese, Spanish, Slovenian, Polish and Swedish (and possibly others by the time you read this).
 The program runs on Windows, Mac OS X, and Linux.
 It is open source.
 You can find a free online BlueGriffon Tutorial on thesitewizard.com.

-- SeaMonkey Composer (Mozilla Composer)
+SeaMonkey Composer (Mozilla Composer)

 Seamonkey, the web browser suite from Mozilla, comes with a WYSIWYG web editor that allows you to quickly code web pages using a wordprocessor-like interface.
 For more information, please read the detailed review of the Mozilla Composer on thesitewizard.com.
 You can also find a comprehensive tutorial on How to Design and Publish Your Website with Mozilla Composer there.

-- NetObjects Fusion Essentials
+NetObjects Fusion Essentials

-- Trellian WebPAGE
+Trellian WebPAGE

 Trellian WebPAGE is a free WYSIWYG web editor with a drag and drop interface, a preview screen that allows you to see your page under three common screen widths (640, 800 and 1024), built-in FTP uploader, table creation wizard, form creation tool, etc. It also has a syntax highlighting HTML editor for people who may want to switch to the HTML mode for some fine tuning.

-- Nvu - Complete Web Authoring System
+Nvu - Complete Web Authoring System

 [Update: Nvu has been discontinued.
 The author of the software has moved on to develop BlueGriffon, which is also a free web editor.
 Beware of scam sites pretending to be the Nvu website and asking for donations for continued development.
 As mentioned, the real author is no longer working on Nvu but on BlueGriffon.]